-When assessing adaptability / flexibility, recruiters may look for:
+When assessing adaptability and flexibility, recruiters may look for someone who can show:

 - Intellectual flexibility – keeping an open mind is important.
 You should be able to demonstrate that you can integrate new information and draw conclusions from it, and that you can switch from the detail to the big picture.

-- Being receptive – particularly to change.
+- Receptiveness – particularly to change.
 Being able to respond with a positive attitude and a willingness to learn new ways to achieve targets and objectives is a key competency.

 - Creativity – actively seeking out new ways of doing things and having confidence to improvise or experiment.

-- Changes behaviour – show that you can adjust your style of working or method of approach to meet the needs of a situation or emergency.
+- Modification of behaviour – you are able to adjust your style of working or method of approach to meet the needs of a situation or emergency.